 Tis the season – for hot chocolate.
 A double chocolate hot chocolate!
 Deep.
 Rich.
 Dark.
 Chocolate.
 Real Chocolate.
 And Cocoa.
 With Frozen Whipped Cream.
 Yeah, you heard me right.
-Frozen Whipped Cream.
+Best Hot Chocolate with Frozen Whipped Cream.

-This hot chocolate is an indulgence, maybe for a more grown up taste.
+This hot chocolate is an indulgence, maybe for a more grown-up taste.
 It’s a beautiful thing.
 The recipe says two servings; feel free to make more.
-Or feel free to take those two servings and dump them all in your giant mug and crawl into bed like a feral cat, sip it while you binge watch Netflix.
+Or feel free to take those two servings and dump them all in your giant mug and crawl into bed and sip it while you binge-watch Netflix.
 Or blog.
 Or talk to your girlfriends.
-And hiss at anyone who dares to open that door.
+And hiss like a feral cat at anyone who dares to open that door.

-I straight up stole her idea of the double chocolate and upped the game on my fave Best Hot Chocolate.
-The cocoa really adds a lot of depth and dimension, A bit of an edge, maybe.
+In the meantime, I straight up stole her idea of adding cocoa to make double chocolate hot chocolate (say that three times fast) and upped the game on my fave Hot Chocolate.
+The cocoa really adds a lot of depth and dimension to my recipe.
+A bit of an edge, maybe, which is so wonderful because everything else is so rich.

 Best Hot Chocolate